a

 5. Gilda Patricia C. Maquilan GCash Business Sector

-6. Teresita “Tes” M. Borgoños Construction Sector
+6. Teresita “Tes” M. Borgoños Labor Sector

 8. Xavier “Prof. X” C. Alpasa Xaivier and Associates Social Economy